- Purchase the complete Expat Arrivals Bangkok Guide (PDF)

 Expats moving to Bangkok will undoubtedly have questions about their new home.
 Below are the answers to some of the most frequently asked questions about expat life in the Thai Capital.

 Is Bangkok safe?

-Bangkok is surprisingly safe considering the large income disparity and even larger population in the city.
-Westerners in particular are treated with the utmost respect; expats are nearly always welcomed rather than treated with hostility.
+Bangkok is surprisingly safe considering the large income disparity and even larger population.
+Westerners, in particular, are treated with the utmost respect.
+Expats are nearly always welcomed rather than treated with hostility.